dimi-iv/webpack-angular-structure/README.md

-## Folder Structure Best Practices for Webpack and AngularJS.
+## Folder Structure Guidelines for Webpack and AngularJS.

 ### Abstract